technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

-10. This workspace serves as the central hub where you can access various customer service tools and functionalities within Dynamics 365.
+10. This workspace serves as the central hub where you can access various customer service tools and functionalities within Dynamics 365 Customer Service.

 11. Within the workspace, you'll find several applications that are crucial for managing customer service operations.
 Click on **Customer Service workspace** to open and explore these apps.

-12. This step allows you to familiarize yourself with the tools available in the Dynamics 365 environment.
+12. This step allows you to familiarize yourself with the tools available in the Dynamics 365 Customer Service environment.

 <img src="./media/image6.png"
 style="width:6.26806in;height:2.98125in" />